 Some women who have breast implants, although able to breastfeed, choose not to because they are afraid it will affect how their breasts and/or implants will look.
 However, studies have not shown that breastfeeding affects breast implant appearance.

 Studies have found that the type of surgery you have can affect breastfeeding, but what about the type of implant?
-There are two types of implants: silicone-filled gel implants and saline-filled implants.
+There are 2 types of implants: silicone-filled gel implants and saline-filled implants.
 Silicone is present in both types (it encases the saline in saline-filled implants).
 The type of implant can pose some concerns for breastfeeding.
 However, given the concerns, research shows that there is not enough evidence to prove that breast implants are harmful when breastfeeding:

 Keep in mind that silicon is a plentiful element on earth.
 In fact, cow milk and formula milk have higher concentrations of silicon compared to breast milk from humans with implants.
 Until larger studies are done, there is no strong evidence that having silicone- or saline-filled breast implants poses a threat to a nursing baby.